-I’m not going to tell you this is rocket science, mostly because it isn’t but also because there’s a ton of recipes out there on the internet that are probably better balanced, more sophisticated and certainly less thrown together than this one, but if you are lucky enough to have access to fresh tomatoes, onions, garlic and fresh basil and are willing to invest in a special quality olive oil there’s not much you can screw up anyway.
+I’m not going to tell you my heavenly but easy pasta sauce is rocket science, mostly because it isn’t but also because there’s a ton of recipes out there on the internet that are probably better balanced, more sophisticated and certainly less thrown together than this one, but if you are lucky enough to have access to fresh tomatoes, onions, garlic and fresh basil and are willing to invest in a special quality olive oil there’s not much you can screw up anyway.
 Also welcome: great parmesan.

 Of course you can tweak to taste by adding other veggies or mushrooms, meat if you want and all the herbs that you feel your pasta can’t do without.
 If you’re not working with homegrown tomatoes, the end result will be accordingly.
 This is a starting point, not a recipe!